Daniel-W-Innes/-SYSC3110-Project/docs/UserManual.md

 		 - Suitable JVM implementations can be had from directly from Oracle.
 However, due to recent changes, an Oracle account is required to obtain a JVM from them.
 Thus, to obtain a JVM implementation without having to create an account, visit [openjdk](https://adoptopenjdk.net/)

  2.
 	- Download the JAR file and the resource folder found in this repository.
-This is done already in the submission folder, in the sub-folder "Executable".
+This is done already in the submission folder, in the sub-folder "bin".
-	-  Navigate to the downloaded the folder (Milestone2/Executable) containing the JAR file in the operating system terminal and invoke the following command: java -jar --enable-preview SYSC3110-Project.jar
+	-  Navigate to the downloaded the folder containing the JAR file in the operating system terminal and invoke the following command: java -jar --enable-preview SYSC3110-Project.jar

 		**Note: The resource folder must be in the same folder as the jar file!**